The Wasserstein space of stochastic processes: Topological and geometric properties of

 For ease of exposition, we will only check that the set of martingales is geodesically convex when restricting to geodesics given by interpolation processes.
-Recalling that, by a forthcoming paper, all geodesics can be characterized this way up to external randomization, this assumption can in fact be made without loss of generality.
-A proof via our description of geodesic processes as geodesics on $\mathcal{P}_p(\Z_1)$ in Theorem \ref{thm:geodesic} is possible too, but less informative, and therefore left to the ambitious reader.
+Knowing that all geodesics can be characterized this way modulo an external randomization, this assumption can in fact be made without loss of generality.
+Alternatively, a proof via our description of geodesic processes as geodesics on $\mathcal{P}_p(\Z_1)$ in Theorem \ref{thm:geodesic} is possible too, but less informative, and therefore left to the ambitious reader.

-\begin{proof}[Simplified proof] Closedness will be shown in Corollary \ref{cor:martingales}.
-Let $\fp X,\fp Y\in \FFP_p$ be martingales and let $(\fp Z^u)_{u\in[0,1]}$ be a constant speed geodesic connecting them, which, as already explained, is assumed to be given as the interpolation processes w.r.t.\ some $\pi\in\cplba(\fp X,\fp Y)$.
+\begin{proof}[Simplified proof] By Proposition \ref{cor:martingales}, it remains to show that ${\rm M}_p$ is geodesically convex.
+To that end, let $\fp X,\fp Y\in {\rm M}_p$ and let $(\fp Z^u)_{u\in[0,1]}$ be a constant speed geodesic connecting them, which, as already explained, is assumed to be given as the interpolation processes w.r.t.\ some $\pi\in\cplba(\fp X,\fp Y)$.

 We need to show that, for given fixed $u\in[0,1]$, the processes $\fp Z^u$ is a martingale, too.
 To that end, let $1\leq s\leq t\leq N$ and write

 where we use bicausality of $\pi$ in the form of Lemma \ref{lem:causal CI}, and the martingale property of both $\fp X$ and $\fp Y$.
 Hence $\fp Z^u$ is a martingale which completes the proof. \end{proof}